I love to play my favourite songs on the car stereo while driving, and one day I noticed that there were scratches on it, and it looked ugly.

 Radio screens are used for navigation and as a display.
 Many cars nowadays have factory-installed touch screen stereos, which because being often touched are easy to get dirty or scratched.

 As we know, screens attract dust particles due to charge induction, and you can see these particles on the screen when light falls onto them.
 When you touch the screen of stereo with dust particles on it, this leads to scratches.
-Another reason for scratches is not using protective glass on the screen.
+Another reason for scratches is not using glass protector on the screen.

 Scratches can happen on screens due to various reasons and are unavoidable unless you clean them regularly.